Amit Kothari

 Then there’s the Skills supply chain problem.
 Snyk’s ToxicSkills audit found that 13.4% of publicly available skills had critical security vulnerabilities and 36.82% had at least one flaw.
 Skills can include executable scripts alongside the SKILL.md file, so a malicious skill doesn’t just shape Claude’s behavior - it can instruct Claude to run harmful commands.
 There’s no npm audit equivalent for skills.
 No automated scanning.
 You read the files and make a judgment call.

-Consumer plan data retention is five years.
+Consumer plan data retention runs up to five years if you let your chats train Claude.
 Five years of every conversation, every file Claude touched, every output it generated.
 If you’re doing anything remotely sensitive, that retention window should give you pause.

 Is the 1% injection rate acceptable?
-That depends entirely on what’s in your Excel files.
+That depends on what’s in your Excel files.

 How this compares to Copilot

 The comparison everyone wants.
-Let me be honest - they’re solving different problems.
+Let me be straight - they’re solving different problems.

 Claude’s approach is local-first.
 It reads files on your machine, operates through add-ins, and shares context across apps via the conversation thread.
 It has a 1M token context window - brilliant for large documents and complex analysis.
-Anthropic has over 50 connectors now, with the Skills ecosystem growing fast.
+Anthropic has dozens of connectors now, with the Skills connector library growing fast.
 File autonomy is excellent - Claude can read, analyze, and generate local files without needing them uploaded to a cloud service.

 Copilot’s approach is organizationally native.
 It sits inside Microsoft Graph, which means it can pull from your email, calendar, Teams messages, SharePoint, and OneDrive as one connected context.
 If you ask Copilot to “summarize what happened on the Johnson account this week,” it can check emails, Teams chats, shared files, and meeting transcripts.
 Claude can’t do that.
 Not even close.